Lamborghini Urus: Specifications and performance

-Lamborghini has developed the world's largest set of carbon ceramic disc brakes for the Urus, with 440 mm discs in the front and 370 mm discs in the rear using ten-piston callipers at the front and single-piston calipers at the rear.
+Lamborghini has developed the world's largest set of carbon ceramic disc brakes for the Urus at the time of its release, with 440 mm discs in the front and 370 mm discs in the rear using ten-piston callipers at the front and single-piston calipers at the rear.
 The all-wheel drive system of the Urus under normal driving sends 40 percent of the available torque to the front wheels and 60 percent to the rear wheels.
 It also uses torque vectoring to send as much as 70 percent to the front or 87 percent to the rear, when necessary.
 The SUV also features rear-wheel steering and an air suspension system that can provide a maximum of 250 mm of ground clearance for off-road use.
 The SUV is available with an optional off-road package, which includes modified front and rear bumpers that are better suited to the task.